Orleans Parish Prison: Refurbishment

 The Federal Emergency Management Agency dedicated $223 million to the Orleans Parish Sheriff's Office for restoration of its facilities following Hurricane Katrina in 2005.
 The Sheriff's Office has outlined three phases of construction that would utilize these funds.

 Phase I

 The Phase I facility is a three-story, 163,885 sqfoot building consisting of a kitchen and warehouse.

 Phase II

-Opened in 2015, Phase II contains 1,438 beds and cost $145 million to construct.
+Opened in 2015, Phase II contains 1,438 beds and cost $146 million to construct.

 Phase III

 The Sheriff’s Office plans to build an additional 750-bed facility.
 The Orleans Parish Prison Reform Coalition opposes the plan, calling on former Democratic Mayor Mitch Landrieu's office to "oppose any options involving the expansion of the jail," and instead support "retrofitting of the current jail to better care for incarcerated special populations."

+In 2021, Susan Hutson defeated longtime incumbent Marlin Gusman to become the city's next sheriff.
+Her campaign was centered on opposition to the Phase III planned jail expansion.
+Nonetheless, it was ultimately unsuccessful; in 2023, a federal judge ordered the city to begin construction.

 Inmate deaths in later years

 Between April 2006 and April 2014, The Times-Picayune reports 44 inmate deaths, including seven "uncounted" deaths, referring to inmates released shortly before their deaths.
 Since the report, there have been five additional fatalities, bringing the total to 49 since April 2006.